dward2/BME547/syllabus.md

 Project) up to 48 hours late for any reason without penalty if you notify the instructor that you are utilizing that option before the deadline via e-mail.

+Some assignments will have an oral component that requires the student to meet with the instructor or teaching assistant to answer questions about their submission as part of the grade.

 Specific project feedback will be given using Gradescope and Canvas.

 ## Class Schedule